Healthdirect Free Australian health advice you can count on.

 Metastatic breast cancer can be diagnosed through different tests depending on where in your cancer journey you are.

-After you are first diagnosed with breast cancer you will have tests to check if the cancer has spread so your stage at diagnosis is confirmed.
+After you are first diagnosed with breast cancer, you will have tests to check if the cancer has spread, so your stage at diagnosis is confirmed.
 This may include blood tests, bone scan, CT scan and PET scan.

-If you develop symptoms that could be from metastatic breast cancer after you have already had treatment then your doctor will examine you and order tests that related to the problem you have noticed.
+If you develop symptoms that could be from metastatic breast cancer after you have already had treatment then your doctor will examine you and order tests that relate to the problem you have noticed.
 Tests may include blood tests, bone scan, x-ray, CT scan, MRI or ultrasound.

 How is metastatic breast cancer treated?